dmesn: Bivariate and Trivariate Extended Skew-Normal Distribution

 Value

-density (dmesn), probability (pmesn) from the bivariate or trivariate extended skew-normal distribution with given location, scale, shape and extended parameters or from the skew-normal distribution if extended=0.
-If shape=0 and extended=0 then the normal distribution is recovered.
+dmesn returns the density, and pmesn returns the probability, of the bivariate or trivariate extended skew-normal distribution with the specified location, scale, shape, and extended parameters.
+If extended = 0, the skew-normal distribution is obtained.
+If shape = 0 and extended = 0, the normal distribution is recovered.

 Author(s)